-- 253. TOPICS OF ETHNOMETHODOLOGY (4).
-Examination of selected aspects of ethnomethodological literature.
-Topics to be surveyed include indexicality, reflexivity, interpretational procedures, story telling, mundane reasoning; focusing on methods by which members achieve meaningful interactions. - 254.
-SOCIOLOGY OF KNOWLEDGE (4).
-A survey of theory and research concerning the social determinants of systems of knowledge.
-Research and methods for determining the relations between ideology and political beliefs in social system using classical works and contemporary investigations. - 255.
-MODERN SOCIOLOGICAL THEORIES (4).
-Analysis of contemporary sociological theories with attention to historical origins.
-Relationship of theory to research, theory construction. - 256.
-THEORY BUILDING IN SOCIOLOGY (4).
-The nature and functions of theory; articulation of theory and research; the process of theory construction-strategic alternatives.
-Laboratory exercises in theory building.
-Prerequisites: Sociology 205 and Sociology 255, or equivalents. - 257.
-PHILOSOPHICAL PROBLEMS IN THE SOCIAL SCIENCES (4).
-Analysis of methods of explanation of social action.
-Critical appraisal of paradigms for social analysis and attendant problems.
-Philosophical problems in social sciences.
-Prerequisites: Sociology 205 and 255, or consent of instructor. - 260.
+- 259. SOCIOLOGY OF RELIGION (4).
+Sociological examination of religious institutions, beliefs, and behaviors.
+The study of the various sources and contexts of religious phenomena.
+Analysis of modern and classical sociological studies of Eastern and Western religions. - 260.
 MINORITY RACIAL AND ETHNIC RELATIONS (4).
-Investigation of current American racial and ethnic problems in world-wide and historical perspective. - 265.
+Investigation of current American racial and ethnic problems in world-wide and historical perspective. - 264.
+CORRECTIONS (4).
+Analysis of various sociological aspects of correctional operations: correctional settings, institutional life, types of correctional programs, rehabilitation, recidivism, alternatives to prisons, probation and prevention, the adjudicative process, and theoretical and empirical considerations of correctional systems. - 265.
 DEVIANT BEHAVIOR (4).
 Consideration of deviant behavior.
 Study of the forms and processes of deviance, and the distribution of its occurrence.
 A systematic analysis of particular kinds of violations of normative rules as related to general processes of interaction in everyday social activities. - 266.
 SOCIAL ASPECTS OF MENTAL ILLNESS (4).
 The nature and types of mental illness with a focus on social, political, and economic factors as they affect the mental health of the members of a society. - 267.
 SOCIOLOGY OF LAW (4).
-The social context within which legal systems function, the effectiveness of law as a mechanism of social control, the relationship between law and social change, and the social bases for the administration of justice and punishment. - 268.
+The social context within which legal systems function, the effectiveness of law as a mechanism of social control, the relationship between law and social change, and the social basis for the administration of justice and punishment. - 268.
 CRIMINOLOGY (4).
-Theories of the genesis of crime: organization of criminal behavior; comparative analysis of crime; trends in penology and rehabilitation. - 269.
+Theories of the genesis of crime: patterns of criminal behavior; nature of criminal organizations; analysis of relationship of crime to the social structure; criminal statistics and crime rates; police and the criminal justice system. - 269.
 JUVENILE DELINQUENCY (4).
 Social context, definition, implications, and causes of juvenile delinquency as a social phenomenon; analysis of factors associated with delinquent behavior.
 Problems of adjustment of delinquents and factors in treatment and in post-treatment adjustment.
 Prerequisite: Sociology 100 or 110. - 270.
-FIELD STUDIES IN URBAN PROBLEMS (2).
-Field experiences in the urban setting, with special emphasis upon investigation and understanding of the human and social dimensions of urban problems.

-- 295. SENIOR SEMINAR IN SOCIOLOGY (4).
+FIELD STUDIES IN URBAN PROBLEMS (4).
+Field experiences in the urban setting, with special emphasis upon investigation and understanding of the human and social dimensions of urban problems. - 295.
+SENIOR SEMINAR IN SOCIOLOGY (4).
 A seminar designed to integrate previous course work and experience by approaching broad sociological issues from the perspectives of various areas within the discipline.
 Prerequisite: Senior standing and consent of instructor. - 298.
-INDEPENDENT STUDY (2,4).
-A reading program of selected topics conducted under the supervision of a faculty member.
+INDEPENDENT STUDY (2, 4).\ A reading program of selected topics conducted under the supervision of a faculty member.